Have some questions about what it’s like to intern for the largest animal rights organization in the world? Well, look no further—we have answers!

 - A cover letter

-- A résumé (No work experience?
-No worries!
-Tell us about the animal rights club that you started, your volunteer work with an open-admission animal shelter, or even that summer you spent in Madrid.)
+- A résumé (Tell us about the animal rights club that you started, your volunteer work with an open-admission animal shelter, or even that summer you spent in Madrid.)

 - Three letters of recommendation (These should be from teachers, managers, etc.—accolades from your mom won’t cut it!)

 - A video, a PowerPoint presentation, or something else that shows off you and your personality (This is your chance to wow us.)

 Are internships available remotely?